Brittany K. Barnett is an attorney, author and entrepreneur. Her memoir,

 She is a graduate of SMU’s Dedman School of Law.
 She previously served as the Associate General Counsel at ORIX USA Corporation focusing on mergers & acquisitions and general corporate matters.
 Prior to her legal career, Brittany earned her license as a Certified Public Accountant and worked for international accounting firm, PricewaterhouseCoopers LLP.
 She holds Bachelor’s and Master’s degrees in Accounting.

 Brittany’s life-saving work has been featured nationally on multiple news platforms, including television and print.
 She has earned many honors, including being named one of America’s most Outstanding Young Lawyers by the American Bar Association.
+Her memoir, A Knock at Midnight, was named by Amazon's Book editors as the #1 best book of 2020.

 This life has taken me on a remarkable journey – one that continues to transform my understanding of justice and the very definition of freedom itself.
 Every day I celebrate the lives of the many people who have given me the privilege to represent them.
 In many ways, they have freed me too.